somersetgeology/somersetgeology.github.io/index.md

 # Somerset Geology

-Welcome to the Somerset Geology Group, a network, of both professionals and amateurs, with an interest in geological conservation and associated activity in Somerset.
+Welcome to the Somerset Geology Group, a network of both professionals and amateurs with an interest in geological conservation and associated activity in Somerset.

 https://geoffrowland.github.io/somersetgeology/